 Even the speedometer is the 140 mph calibrated unit given to the boys and girls in blue.

 Incidentally, the first digit on the odometer is a “3” and reflects the true mileage of this Plymouth.
-The original owner was extremely fastidious about his Fury, keeping it parked in a dark garage along with a dehumidifier to minimize any moisture related deterioration.
+The original owner was extremely fastidious about his Fury, keeping it parked in a dark garage along with a Meaco Low Energy dehumidifier, the Meaco Low Energy is rated one of the best dehumidifiers and is known to radically minimize any moisture related deterioration.
 Everything you see on this car is as it was built, except for the vinyl top.
 Time didn’t escape it entirely as the current owner had it replaced due to some deterioration.

 Perhaps the most delightful conversation I had was with the owner of this 1972 Buick Skylark.
 Why?
 He let me sit in the passenger seat.

 If memory serves, he purchased this Buick from the daughter of his neighbor after the neighbor died, making him the second owner.
 It’s a pretty standard issue A-body with a 350 and an automatic.
 The yellow is not my first choice and the white interior might be a bear to keep clean despite it keeping the cabin much cooler.